-Libya country profile - BBC News
+Libya country profile

 The toppling of long-term leader Muammar Gaddafi in 2011 led to a power vacuum and instability, with no authority in full control.

-In August 2012 the NTC handed power to the General National Congress (GNC), an elected parliament which went on to select an interim head of state.

-Voters chose a new parliament to replace the GNC in June 2014 - the Council of Representatives (CoR), which relocated to the eastern city of Tobruk, leaving Tripoli controlled by powerful militia groups.
+The country has splintered and since 2014 has been divided into competing political and military factions based in Tripoli and the east.

+Among the key leaders are Prime Minister Fayez Sarraj, head of the internationally recognised government in Tripoli, Khalifa Haftar; leader of the Libyan National Army, which controls much of eastern Libya; Aghela Saleh, speaker of the House of Representatives based in the eastern city of Tobruk; and Khaled Mishri, the elected head of the High State Council, a Tripoli-based chamber.

-The Islamic State extremist militia took advantage of the conflict between forces loyal to the outgoing GNC and the new parliament to gain control of several coastal cities, including Derna and Sirte.
+The Islamic State extremist militia took advantage of the conflict and gained control of several coastal cities, including Sirte, which it held until mid-2017.

-Late in 2015, the UN brokered an agreement to form a new "unity" government - the Presidency Council, headed by unity Prime Minister Fayez Sarraj - but both Tripoli and Tobruk administrations were reluctant to acknowledge its authority.

-Mr Sarraj and some of his deputies finally arrived in Tripoli in March 2016 and set up their headquarters in a heavily-guarded naval base.

 MEDIA